Regulation in Progress

 “Comfort?
 Seriously!
 And what on earth is going on with this ridiculous counter?
 It should be saying: 05 now.
 I think I should know.”

-The arm drew back with hydraulic calm and delivered another swat — brisk, measured, not cruel, but certainly designed to make a point.
+The arm drew back with hydraulic calm and delivered another swat — brisk, and certainly designed to make a point.

 The number on the display wasn’t even a proper number this time: L8.